dball1126/old_foodback_app/README.md

 Video 11 START foodback

 NOTE businesses were not being saved.
 I removed belongs_to :Businesses from businesses model and now it saves.

+Just updated some CSSS, im ready to continue the video you can commit if you want.